davmoz/airthings-wave/README.md

 ## How it works

-The ESP32 microcontroller connects to the Airthings Wave Plus device over BLE and reads the sensor data.
-The data can then be processed or sent to a server for further analysis and visualization.
+The ESP32 microcontroller connects to the Airthings Wave Plus over BLE and reads the sensor data.
+The Airthings Wave Plus samples sensor data once every 5 minutes, so changes in the environment may not be immediately reflected in the sensor readings.

 ## Requirements